Applifting/culture/en/team-leaders-codex.md

 ### Be helpful and on hand

 Your objective is not to drown your team in unreasonable requirements; as soon as you notice someone having a problem they have been struggling with for too long, go and help them get things done.
 Do not, however, try to help them prematurely; let people do things their own way first, let them know you believe in them!
-In short, act so that everybody has a chance to move forward with their skills.
+In short, act so that everybody has a chance to improve their skills.

 ### Be responsible